Full GEO Report for https://mphmetalrecycling.ca/

 Why this matters for AI SEO

-Entity records help AI systems distinguish your brand from similarly named businesses and connect consistent facts across the web.
-Without one, entity verification can be less reliable.
+Entity references can help AI systems distinguish your brand from similar names and tie details together more confidently.
+Without that anchor, brand verification can be less consistent.

 Next step